Vanderlei de Lima

-De Lima won the Tokyo International Marathon in 1996 and the Hamburg Marathon in 2004.
+Lima won the Tokyo International Marathon in 1996 and the Hamburg Marathon in 2004.
 He won the South American Cross Country Championships in 1995, and the marathon at the Pan American Games consecutively in 1999 and 2003.
 He lit the Olympic cauldron and carried the Olympic flame during the opening ceremony of the 2016 Summer Olympics.

 Professional career

-De Lima started out as a cross country runner, representing Brazil at the 1989 and 1992 IAAF World Cross Country Championships.
+Lima started out as a cross country runner, representing Brazil at the 1989 and 1992 IAAF World Cross Country Championships.
 He won a bronze medal at the 1993 South American Cross Country Championships before going on to win the competition in 1995.

-De Lima won his first marathon in 1996, taking the Tokyo International Marathon title.
+Lima won his first marathon in 1996, taking the Tokyo International Marathon title.
 He attended his first Summer Olympics that same year, running in the marathon at the 1996 Atlanta Games and finishing in 47th place.
 His first world appearance followed a year later at the 1997 World Championships in Athletics, where he finished 23rd.
 He set a personal best of 2:08:31 at the 1998 Tokyo Marathon, finishing second behind Alberto Juzdado.

-De Lima was a two-time Pan American champion, running 2:17:20 at the 1999 Games and 2:19:08 for the second victory at the 2003 Games.
+Lima was a two-time Pan American champion, running 2:17:20 at the 1999 Games and 2:19:08 for the second victory at the 2003 Games.
 He began the 2004 season with a win (2:09:39) at the Hamburg Marathon.

 Attack at 2004 Summer Olympics

-On 29 August 2004, at the 2004 Summer Olympics in Athens, de Lima was attempting to become the first Brazilian to win an Olympic gold medal in the marathon.
-Soon after the 35 km mark, holding a lead of around 25 seconds, de Lima was halted and grappled with by spectator Neil Horan, an Irish priest who was later defrocked.
+On 29 August 2004, at the 2004 Summer Olympics in Athens, Lima was attempting to become the first Brazilian to win an Olympic gold medal in the marathon.
+Soon after the 35 km mark, holding a lead of around 25 seconds, Lima was halted and grappled with by spectator Neil Horan, an Irish priest who was later defrocked.
 Horan had previously disrupted the 2003 Formula One British Grand Prix by running onto the Silverstone track.
-Greek spectator Polyvios Kossivas helped free de Lima from Horan's grasp and help de Lima resume running.
-Horan said "I wasn’t doing it as a prank, I was doing it to spread the gospel and to prepare people for the second coming.”
+Greek spectator Polyvios Kossivas helped free Lima from Horan's grasp and help Lima resume running.
+Horan said "I wasn't doing it as a prank, I was doing it to spread the gospel and to prepare people for the Second Coming."